-Do You Use the RCM Examinations for Your Students?
+Do You Use RCM Exams for Your Students?

-Tell us your experiences with the Royal Conservatory of Music below!
+Tell us your experiences with the RCM below!
 If you have a similar system in another country share about it too!
 I know some people don’t like the concept of levels.
-They feel that some students focus on meeting the minimum requirements and don’t develop well-rounded skills.
+They feel that students focus on meeting minimum requirements and don’t develop well-rounded skills.
 However I have enjoyed the results in my own training and in teaching my students!
 Let me know if you have any questions I haven’t answered about the RCM!